Banish the goopy nachos and greasy chicken wings in favor of healthier snacks during this year's Super Bowl.

 Makes about 40 / Not that you should expect to have any leftovers, but if you do, these make a terrific meatball sandwich.
 Look for canned chipotles in adobo in the Mexican section of most markets.
 Serving tip: During the party, keep these warm in a slow cooker; provide little forks or cocktail sticks for spearing.
 View recipe.

 Makes 2 1/2 cups / This fabulous dip is a healthy alternative to sour-cream-laden options.
-It’s great on pita bread, blue corn chips, or raw vegetables, such as celery and carrot sticks.
-Prep tip: If you can’t find blanched (skinless) almonds, combine them with the hazelnuts when covering with boiling water; when cool, skins will slip right off.
+It’s great on pita bread, blue corn chips, or raw vegetables, such as celery and carrot sticks. f you can’t find blanched (skinless) almonds, combine them with the hazelnuts when covering with boiling water; when cool, skins will slip right off.
 View recipe.

 Serves 8 / In this healthier version of classic chocolate fondue, cream is replaced by water and omega-3-rich flaxseed oil.
 Grand Marnier supplies a hint of orange, and is backed up by a little cayenne for an extra kick.
 Serving tips: Serve with your favorite seasonal fruits, such as bananas, pineapple, and oranges.
 Don’t worry if you don’t own a fondue pot; any heatproof dish or slow cooker will do.
 If you have leftover sauce, it’s also delicious poured over vanilla ice cream or frozen yogurt.
 View recipe.